CenturyLinkCloud/mdw/docs/_docs/designer/user-guide.md

 #####  3. View  Your  Workflow Activity Instance
 - At this point your process consists of just a Start and Stop activity, but you can still run it.
 Check in Servers view and make sure your server is running.
-  Right-click on the process in the Process Explorer tree and select > Run.
+  Right-click on the process in the Process Explorer tree and select > `Run`.
 This will open the Process Launch Configuration dialog where you can specify parameters and run your process.
+If you do not see the `Run` option, refresh the mdw-demo project from the MDW Designer perspective.

   ![alt text](../images/mdwWorkflowProcessRun.png "mdwWorkflowProcessRun")

 - Any process will need a Master Request ID.
 This functions as a unique external identifier with business meaning (such as an order number) that will identify the entity this process instance is dealing with.
 By default the Master Request ID is populated, so you can simply click the "Run" button.
 However, if there are input variables for your process that you'd like to initialize, you can do so by selecting the Variables tab and entering their values.
 These values will be remembered for subsequent launches of this process.
+Here is an example of the input value and since the data type of the request is a JSONObject, the value has to be in a JSON object format.

   ![alt text](../images/mdwWorkflowProcessRun2.png "mdwWorkflowProcessRun2")